-15. Work Sessions
+14. Work Sessions

 At Work Sessions, the Council discusses issues that may become future legislation, but does not vote on legislation.
 A Special Voting Session may be added after the Work Session if the legislation is time-sensitive.
 Work Sessions allow members of the Council to discuss issues among themselves and with City staff.
-Members of the public are not permitted to speak during Work Sessions, unless invited to do so by the Mayor during the Work Session or by prior arrangement.
+Members of the public are not permitted to speak during Work Sessions, unless invited to do so by the Mayor during the Work Session-by the Mayor or by prior arrangement-with their Councilmember.
 Comments on Work Session topics are welcome during the public comment period.

-16. Motions or Hand Votes Outside of Voting Sessions
+15. Motions or Hand Votes Outside of Voting Sessions